Forevermorewon/configure-ad/README.md

+    Verify Typology of the Microsoft Enviornment.
     Two VM Networks are shown in the same resource group.
 Client-1 and DC-1 are shown below.
     Client one will host windows 10 and DC-1 will host the Domain Controller.